ShyamShah11/UIUC-Work/Data Visualization/README.md

-This folder contains all of the projects done in this course.
+This folder contains all of the content for CS: 498 Data Visualization.

 1. [Dashboard Project](./Dashboard)
 2. [Narrative Visualization Project](./Narrative)